asayers/cbdr/README.md

 ## ⚠️ Beware "±"

-Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviation, or some percentile; but it could mean anything, really, since the "±" symbol doesn't have a standardized meaning.
+Just because a benchmarking library prints its output with a "± x" doesn't mean it's computing a confidence interval.  "±" often denotes a standard deviation, or some percentile; but it could mean anything, really.
+Having the standard deviation is well and good, but it doesn't exactly tell you whether your results are significant.

-Having the variance of the measurements is well and good, but it doesn't help you decide whether the result is significant.
-If the docs don't specify the meaning, you could try grepping the source for mention of an "inverse CDF".

 ## ❌ Using profiling tools to benchmark